You love the idea of a humidifier to help your dry skin, but you also want to sleep through the night.

 In addition, look for one with an automatic shut-off feature so you don't have to worry or wonder whether yours is still running or not!

 If yours doesn't include automatic settings, it should include a manual dial that lets you adjust the mist intensity.

 As you shop, you'll find that there are ultrasonic cool-mist humidifiers that include changeable filters.
 Then, there are those that are filterless.

-Ideally, look for a filterless one.
+Ideally, look for a filterless one for low maintenance.
 While filters are effective, they can also become breeding grounds for mold, mildew, and other germs if you go too long without changing them.